AnthonyTornetta/Cosmos/guides/gameplay.md

 - The normal movement commands can be used to control the ship
   - Use the hotbar to select which ship system you want to use
+  - Press `TAB` to assign ship systems to slots (click the system, then press the number key you want to assign it to)
 - `Z` - Roll Left (when flying ship)
 - `C` - Roll Right (when flying ship)
 - `L` - Leave Ship